kingdom-building-ministries/kbm-static-site/blog/_posts/2014-08-14-agnes-robertson-shares-on-prayer.md

 “As I pray for others, God continues to shape me.
 I sense a deeper desire to read and study His Word.
 My growing prayer life has caused me to value the scripture more than I did before.”

 **Q: What has been the theme of your prayers lately?**

 **A:** “I’ve been asking the Lord to refine me; to burn the dross away.
 You’d think at my age the impurities would be out, but we’ll never arrive until we’re face to face with Jesus!”

 “Also, I often ask for the fire of God’s presence within me – for people to be able to see the desire I have for Jesus.”

 **Q: What do you envision happening if more people prayed?**

 **A:** “We do need a lot more people to accept God’s call to be praying, even more than doing!
 If we did pray, we’d see miracle after miracle happen...a lot more of God.
 Since I was a little girl, I can recount story after story of how God moved in my life through prayer.”

-*Agnes is a living testimony of the way God can redeem, restore and bring abundant life found in Him.
-Today, she is a spiritual mother and grandmother to many and we count ourselves richly blessed to learn from her example.*
+*Agnes is a living testimony of the way God can redeem a story and bring abundant life through faithfully laboring for His Kingdom.
+She is a spiritual mother and grandmother to many and we count ourselves richly blessed to learn from her example.*

 **Who are the people and where are the places God is calling you to intercede for today?**